boulund/restic-backup/README.md

     export B2_ACCOUNT_ID="012345678910"
     export B2_ACCOUNT_KEY="qwertyasdfhzxcvnnbvczhgfdaytreq"
     ```
-   Note that this will be sourced into the backup script, so it must be valid
+   Note that this will be sourced by bash into the backup script, so it must be
-   bash syntax.
-Set permissions to `600` to ensure no other users can read the
+   valid bash syntax.
+Set permissions to `600` to ensure no other users can read
-   file contents.
+   the file contents.
 2. Create a file with encyption password in plaintext in
    `/root/.restic_password`, with permissions `600`.